Explore Self, Careers and Majors

 Learn about career communities related to majors.

 Of course no one else can make decisions for you, but they can offer you valuable advice and perspective so that your decisions are based on more complete information.
 You'll formulate the best questions with some advance research.

 Advising in the university:

-- Career and internships advisors in colleges for undergraduate majors
+- Career and internship advisors in colleges for undergraduate majors

 Faculty and staff in the colleges and academic major departments whom you can consult about career options associated with majors.